-Sunitinib and its primary metabolite are mainly metabolised by the liver, however, no dosage adjustment is recommended in patients with mild to moderate hepatic impairment.
-There is no data available for patients with severe hepatic impairment.
+Sunitinib and its primary metabolite are mainly metabolised by the liver, however, no starting dose adjustment is recommended in patients with mild to moderate hepatic impairment (Child-Pugh Class A and B).
+There is no data available for patients with severe hepatic impairment (Child-Pugh Class C).